devops329/devops/instruction/deliverable7Metrics/deliverable7Metrics.md

 # ⓻ Metrics: JWT Pizza Service

-It is time to add observability to the jwt-pizza-service code.
-In your fork of the code use what you learned about Grafana metrics to create visualizations that demonstrate the following:
+It is time to add metrics observability to the jwt-pizza-service code.
+In your fork of the code use what you learned about [Grafana metrics](../grafanaMetrics/grafanaMetrics.md) to create visualizations that demonstrate the following:

 1. HTTP requests by method/minute
 1. Active users